PinchasEli/currency-swap-hub/README.md

 In terminal: npm  install

-Run `ng serve OR ng serve --ssl false` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

 Main page:
 - HTTP: